kubedb/docs/docs/guides/mssqlserver/backup/auto-backup/index.md

 ## Auto-backup with default configurations

-In this section, we are going to backup a `MSSQLServer` database of `demo` namespace.
+In this section, we are going to backup a `Microsoft SQL Server` database of `demo` namespace.
 We are going to use the default configurations which will be specified in the `BackupBlueprint` CR.

 **Prepare Backup Blueprint**